scottcalebc/BankSoftware/REAMDME.md

-# Project Title

-Plain Ordinary and Simple Banking Software
+# Plain Ordinary and Simple Banking Software

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Will need eclipse to build and run project